Dozens of buildings leveled after a powerful tornado tears through Wichita area – KION546

 14 tornadoes reported in Kansas or Nebraska

-The National Weather Service in Wichita said it will send out teams Saturday to conduct damage surveys.
-“Our thoughts and prayers go out to those impacted by tornadoes this evening,” it said.
+The National Weather Service in Wichita sent teams Saturday to conduct damage surveys.

+Russell said there were no additional reported injuries, no fatalities, and no outstanding rescues in Andover.

+“We’re going to be continuing to work on getting the final assessments done on all the search and rescue issues, and that’s our primary goal for this ops period for today,” he said.

 Several tornadoes touched down Friday in Kansas, according to Gov. Laura Kelly, who declared a state of disaster emergency.